TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

 It works!
-However, if we try to enter administrator folder and get the root.txt, we don't have permissions to do it.
+However, if we try to enter administrator folder and get the root.txt flag, we don't have permissions to do it.

 To solve this, we can get the NTLM hash of the administrator user adding the following flags to our `asktgt` command: